Snowflake-Labs/mlflow-snowflake/README.md

 The `CONNECTION_NAME` references the connection specified in the SnowSQL configuration file e.g. `snowflake:/?connection=connections.ml`.

 #### Specification for target_uri
-If you are using MLflow python API and already have created Snowflake session, then `target_uri` is `snowflake` which will ensure MLflow choose Snowflake as target platform.
+If you are using the MLflow python API and already have created a Snowflake session, then `target_uri` is `snowflake`.
-If you are using MLflow CLI, then you need to specify the connection name based on your SnowSQL configuration file.
+If you are using the MLflow CLI, you need to specify the connection name based on your SnowSQL configuration file.
 In this case, your `target_uri` would be `snowflake:/?connection={connection_name}`.
-The library would take care creating the Snowflake session for you.
+The library would take care of creating the Snowflake session for you.

 ### Supported APIs